atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 Serialization is handled by each AAPXS.
 For such a hosting implementation that does not directly support the extension (or a plugin implementation that does not directly suppot the host extension), there is untyped AAPXS API that is implemented without strongly-typed extension API.
 The host can still convey and even invoke its dynamically assigned extension invocation handler in `AAPXSDefinition`.

 At AAPXS Runtime level, there are utility functions in `aap_midi2_helper.h` for AAPXS parsing and generation in C, and `AAPXSMidi2Processor` and `AAPXSMidi2ClientSession` as the internal helpers in C++.
 To support asynchronous invocation under control, a host can assign an async callback `aapxs_completion_callback` to `AAPXSRequestContext`, which is then invoked when `AAPXSMidi2ClientSession` receives a corresponding reply to the request.

-The AAPXS Runtime will handle asynchronous calls internally regardless of the optional argument.
-If the function is not synchronous, then it will involve `std::promise` (if the programming paradigm matches) in the implementation (C++ will not appear in the public API surface).

-FIXME: the ^ needs to be re-examined (use of `std::promise`).

 ## vNext: what AAPXS developer writes